parallaxinc/BlocklyPropLauncher/API.md

 **action** - "RAM" or "EEPROM" (**Required**)

 **portPath** - target port's name (direct from the port drop-down list); wired or wireless port. (**Required**)

+_Needs Review:_

+_The portPath value can be any of the following; 'enumerated port name from the client's OS', 'The wireless SSID', or 'wired'?
+Not sure about that and loadPropeller() is equally ambiguous._

 **payload** - A base-64 encoded .elf, .binary, or .eeprom data containing the Propeller Application image.  (**Required**)